 If you are not the naked person in your dream but see a nude person and are disturbed by it, it means you are worried about exposing that person.

 Exam nightmares can be so real that we wake up convinced we failed an important test.
 They are often related to our stress during our education – even years later.
 They can mean you’re putting yourself under much pressure to do well or feel like you’re falling behind.

 Whether this is true or not, it’s a sign to implement a relaxing bedtime routine for better sleep.

 A tough time flying in your dreams suggests that someone (or something) is stopping you from moving to the next step in life.

 Being afraid to fly proposes that you might be having trouble keeping up with the high goals you set for yourself.
-If you were alone and struggling to fly, it implies that you are lacking confidence within yourself.
+If you are alone and struggling to fly, it implies you lack confidence in yourself.

 Closely linked to flying nightmares, if you fall in your dream and are overcome by fear, it signifies insecurity and anxiety about a situation.
 Conversely, enjoying falling suggests that you are not afraid of changes.

 Dreams of cars and other modes of transport can represent a time of change in your life and reflect if you feel in control of your direction.
 Therefore, nightmares about out-of-control cars or car crashes usually indicate that you have anxieties about where you are heading or that someone else is making important choices for you.

 Another common nightmare is dreaming you are lost or trapped somewhere, whether in a forest, a city you don’t know, an elevator, or maybe even the bad dream itself!
 As a common worry, we have all experienced, it is no wonder that it also rears up in dreams.
 These nightmares may reflect feelings about your life – maybe you’re looking for guidance or want change, but it’s causing stress and anxiety.